This article provides an overview of maps and a list of map research websites. The sites

 - U.S. Census Bureau – TIGER – Topologically Integrated Geographic Encoding and Referencing system

-- USGS Water Resources Information – The U.S. Geological Survey (USGS) collects information needed to understand the Nation’s water resources, and provides access to water data, publications, as well as to recent water projects and events
+- U.S. Geological Survey – The U.S. Geological Survey (USGS) collects information needed to understand the Nation’s water resources and provides access to water data, publications, as well as to recent water projects and events

 - Gazetteer – U.K. – Great Britain streets and roads

 The following are services maintained by various United States universities and colleges:

-- Clark University, Guy H. Burnham Map & Aerial Photography Library – An active spatial data information center of global scope.
-The collection consists of 230,000 documents, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, reference materials, tourist information and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography and imagery interpretation, remote sensing and GIS).
+- Clark University, Guy H. Burnham Map & Aerial Photography Library – An active spatial data information center with more than 230,000 documents, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, reference materials, tourist information, and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography and imagery interpretation, remote sensing, and GIS).

 - Digital Collection – University of California at Berkeley